Neamar/DUCK/rosa_on_himself.md

 OUT lots of mistakes, evening out the ends of cross-hatching, and blotting out whole vistas of needless and irritating detail that you never even see.
-<P> I use stacks of templates and curves.
-Templates are those plastic
-sheets with all sorts and sizes of circles, ellipses, ovals and such.
+I use stacks of templates and curves.
+Templates are those plastic sheets with all sorts and sizes of circles, ellipses, ovals and such.
 I use these WHENEVER I can, often doing a large part of each page just with these "mechanical drawing" tools -- undoubtedly my engineering degree